hftsoi/symbolfit/README.md

 ## Documentation
 Full documentation with tutorials, demo fits, and API reference is available [here](https://hftsoi.github.io/symbolfit).

-You can also try SymbolFit directly in the browser with the [Colab notebook](https://colab.research.google.com/github/hftsoi/symbolfit/blob/main/colab_demo/symbolfit_colab.ipynb) (no local installation needed).

 ## Citation
 If you find this useful in your research, please consider citing both SymbolFit and PySR:
 ```